-So you’ve written your first draft novel (or other manuscript).
+So you’ve written the first draft of your novel (or other manuscript).
 That’s great.
-Congratulations.
+Congratulations!
 It’s a big moment.

 But now you need to make sure that your novel draft works on other readers as you want it to.
 Maybe you’ve just about managed to tame your novel, but now you’re facing A Big Revision or Rewriting of your first draft – so where on earth do you start?

 Before you edit, revise or rewrite anything, here are some pointers.